-YANG Qingyun, OUYANG Ailian, YU Menglin, et al. Effects of Different Environmental Factors on the Seed Germination and Seedling Emergence of Galinsoga quadriradiataJ.
+YANG Qingyun, OUYANG Ailian, YU Menglin, et al. Effects of Environmental Factors on Seed Germination and Seedling Emergence of Galinsoga quadriradiataJ.
 JOURNAL OF YUNNAN AGRICULTURAL UNIVERSITY(Natural Science).
 DOI: 10.12101/j.issn.1004-390X(n).202507012

-Citation: YANG Qingyun, OUYANG Ailian, YU Menglin, et al. Effects of Different Environmental Factors on the Seed Germination and Seedling Emergence of Galinsoga quadriradiataJ.
+Citation: YANG Qingyun, OUYANG Ailian, YU Menglin, et al. Effects of Environmental Factors on Seed Germination and Seedling Emergence of Galinsoga quadriradiataJ.
 JOURNAL OF YUNNAN AGRICULTURAL UNIVERSITY(Natural Science).
 DOI: 10.12101/j.issn.1004-390X(n).202507012

-Results Under constant temperature conditions of 15-30 ℃, the germination rate of G. quadriradiata seed was relatively high, with the highest germination rate at 20 ℃; under variable temperature conditions, seeds could also germinate well when the nighttime temperature exceeded 10 ℃.
+Results Under constant temperature conditions of 15-30 ℃, the germination rate of G. quadriradiata seed was relatively high, with the highest germination rate at 20 ℃; under variable temperature conditions, seeds could also germinate well when the night temperature exceeded 10 ℃.
 The germination rate was higher under light condition than under dark condition.
 Under pH 4-10 conditions, the germination rate could reach more than 94%.
 When the NaCl concentration was below 0.08 mol/L, there was no significant difference in germination rate compared to the control; when the NaCl concentration was 0.24 mol/L, the germination rate was only about 1%.
-When the osmotic potential was higher than −0.2 MPa, there was no significant difference in germination rate compared to the control; when the osmotic potential was −0.8 MPa, the germination rate of seeds in Kunming area dropped to below 10%, while seeds in Zhaotong area did not germinate.
+When the osmotic potential was greater than −0.2 MPa, there was no significant difference in germination rate compared to the control; when the osmotic potential was −0.8 MPa, the germination rate of seeds in Kunming area dropped to below 10%, while seeds in Zhaotong area did not germinate.
 The soil relative humidity must be greater than 60% to meet the germination conditions, and the germination rate was highest when the soil relative humidity was 100%.
-Seeds sown on the soil surface had the highest germination rate, and it was difficult for seedlings to emerge when the seed depth was 6 cm.
+Seeds sown on the soil surface had the highest germination rate, and it was difficult for seedlings to emerge when the depth of seeding was 6 cm.

 • loading